lfaller/sql-data-warehouse-project/notes.md

 # Start the sql server in docker on a mac

+Note: you should come up with a better password...

 ```bash
 docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=YourStrong@Password123" \
    -p 1433:1433 --name sqlserver --hostname sqlserver \